WayneTomas/TransCP/README.md

 1. [x] Update the README.
 2. [x] Release the codes.
 3. [x] Release the checkpoints.
-4. [] Release the adapted compared methods codes/ckpts
+4. [] Release the adapted compared methods codes/ckpts (Due to a change in my workplace, some of the checkpoints have been lost, and others are still in the process of being organized.)

 ## Get Start